AzonInc/Doorman/docs/guide/automation/pattern-events.md

 - triple

 ### Example Automation
-::: details Toggle Ring To Open Mode when you quickly pick up the phone 3 times.
+::: details Toggle Ring To Open Mode by quickly picking up the phone three times.
-You have to change the `entity_id` to your Doorman entities.
+Make sure to replace the `entity_id` with your specific Doorman entities.
 ```yaml
 alias: Toggle Ring To Open Mode (Phone pick up Pattern)
 description: "Toggle Ring To Open Mode when you quickly pick up the phone 3 times."